A twisted inclusion between tensor products of operator spaces

 \para{Tensor products and tensor norms} For clarity, we repeat some notation.
 The algebraic tensor product of two complex vector spaces $E$ and $F$ is denoted by $E\tp F$.
 The projective and injective tensor products in the category \OpSp\ are denoted by $\ptp$ and $\mintp$ respectively; this follows the notation of \cite{Pis_OSbook}, rather than that of \cite{ER_OSbook}.
 If $f\in \CB(E,X)$ and $g\in \CB(F,Y)$ then by tensoring we obtain completely bounded maps $E\ptp F\to X\ptp Y$ and $E\mintp F\to X\mintp Y$; for extra emphasis, these maps will be denoted by $f\ptp g$ and $f\mintp g$ respectively.
 We have $\norm{f\ptp g}_{cb}=\norm{f\mintp g}_{cb}=\norm{f}_{cb}\norm{g}_{cb}$.

-In proving Theorem~\ref{t:mainthm}, we exploit the fact that the injective tensor norm on $B(H)\tp B(K)$ can be calculated in terms of the action of this algebra on $S_2(K,H)$, the space of Hilbert-Schmidt operators $K\to H$.
+In proving Theorem~\ref{t:mainthm}, we exploit the fact that the injective tensor norm on $B(H)\tp B(K)$ can be calculated in terms of the action of this algebra on $S_2(\Kbar,H)$, the space of Hilbert-Schmidt operators $\Kbar\to H$.
+It is slightly more convenient to replace $K$ by $\Kbar$, and to state this well-known result in a slightly different form from the usual one in the literature.